 The DIMACS Implementation Challenges help understand and improve the practical performance of algorithms for important problems, particularly those that are hard in the theoretical sense.
 The Challenges aid in determining realistic algorithm performance where worst-case analysis is overly pessimistic and probabilistic models are too unrealistic.
 Experimentation can provide insight into realistic algorithm performance when purely analytical methods fail, and it can provide new perspective that motivates deeper analytical results.
+Experimentation tests assumptions about implementation methods and data structures and provides an opportunity to develop and test problem instances instance generators to facilitate future comparisons.

 The Implementation Challenges were inspired by David S. Johnson and date back to the early years of DIMACS.
 Each challenge addresses a particular problem or group of related problems and focuses the attention of many people on that problem.
 The challenges involve setting up a common infrastructure and library of test problems to allow researchers to evaluate their own implementations and compare them with those of others.
 The idea is to establish a common “playing field” in order to compare results and establish a common vision of the “state of the art.”